k-sauvee/chutney/docs/docs/documentation/intellij_plugin.md

   ![embedded Chutney](../img/idea_plugin/local_server.png)
 * run menu item in the contextual menu when right-click:

     - on scenario json file.
       ![run scenario](../img/idea_plugin/run_scenario.png)
-    - on a folder. <br>
+    - on a folder.
       ![run all](../img/idea_plugin/run_scenarios.png)

 You can also define a run configuration and choose if execution will be done on the embedded or the remote Chutney instance.